Job Resource

 }

-CheckMalware = <yes|No> When set to yes (default no), the job will check the files recorded in the catalog against a Malware database.
+CheckMalware = <yes|no> When set to yes (default no), the job will check the files recorded in the catalog against a Malware database.
 The Malware database (see MalwareDatabaseCommand) will be updated automatically when needed.
 To use the Malware detection, the FileSet must be configured with Signature=MD5 or Signature=SHA256.
 See the Malware Detection section of this manual for more information.

 Go back to the Director Resource Types page.